ebowwa/edit_voiceovers/readme.md

 - gui
 - gemini api depth
 - ollama, together.ai, perplexity support
-- calc diff btwn frames
+- more calc diff btwn frames / scrutiny
-- toggable whisper transcriptions with timestamps used in the input prompt
+- toggable whisper/equivalent transcriptions with timestamps used in the input prompt

 for installation check
 ```